petyaracz/Racz2023trance/Readme.md

 organisation, 0 is larger extended family organisation.
 Our outcome is 1 where possession trance is present and 0 where it is absent.

-We select three phylogenies, Austronesian, Afro-Asiatic, and Atlantic-Congo.
-These are robust phylogenies with a large number of societies in each.
-They include societies that have been discussed by the trance and possesion literature (Blust (2000), Greenbaum (1973), Boddy (1989), Lewis (1991)).
+We select two phylogenies, Austronesian and Bantu.
 We use BayesTraits to assess the co-evolution of predictors and outcome (Pagel and Meade (2007)).
 We fit two models, an independent model, which assumes that two traits evolve independently, and a dependent model, which assumes that traits are correlated and the rate of change in one trait. is dependent on the state of the other trait.

-Six dependent and six independent models are fit, for the relationship of (i) possession trance and the presence of slavery, (ii) possession trance and nuclear/extended family organisation across the three phylogenies.
+Four dependent and four independent models are fit, for the relationship of (i) possession trance and the presence of slavery, (ii) possession trance and nuclear/extended family organisation across the three phylogenies.

-Phylogenies come from D-Place.
+Phylogenies come from D-Place which stores these for the original publications.
 Societies are matched to phylogenetic trees by language ID-s.
-One language is used by more than one society in Afro-Asiatic and in Atlantic-Congo respectively, these are removed.
 Societies that have no data on both traits are pruned from the phylogenetic trees.

 Models are fit using Markov Chain Monte Carlo using exp(10) priors, 100